coconutswallow/Guides/_resources/discord-login.md

 - Allows saving and loading of DM Tool sessions without needing to create a new user ID, login, etc.
 - Allows loading of the display name in the session logs

-From a technical standpoint, this implementation was chosen because
+From a technical standpoint, this implementation was chosen because:

-1) it allowed the developer to use Supabase' built-in Discord OAuth connector - which is safer than coding from scratch and
+1) it allowed the developer to use Supabase' built-in Discord OAuth connector - which is safer than coding custom login/authentication (security risk)
-2) to accomodate the serverless architecture which means we can't run code in a back-end server (because it the server doesn't exist)
+2) to accomodate the serverless architecture which means we can't run code in a back-end application server (because the server doesn't exist)

-## What if I am still uncomfortable with the login?

-All logged-in features of the site is optional.
-If you do not wish to login, it is not mandatory.
+## Disclaimer

+The Hawthorne Engineers (as are all Staff and Admin) are **volunteers** who are trying our best to provide a positive experience so that more time can be spent in game DMing or playing and less time on admin.

+We are making best effort to implement the site with integrity, and test it so that there are no issues or bugs.
+But we are not professional engineers - if there are any issues, bugs, or design flaws (or recommendations for improvement), please contact us and we'll do the best that we can to rectify.

+Thanks for your understanding.